rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | count()
 ```

-Then add filters from the original query one-by-one and measure the resulting query performance.
+Then add filters from the original query one by one and measure the resulting query performance.
 Try different filters from the original
-query and leaving the filter per each step, which executes faster.
+query, leaving the filter that executes faster for each step.

 ```logsql
 _time:5m error | count()